 - All companies must file their tax returns with the Philippines Bureau of Internal Revenue within 4 months following end of their financial year;

-- VAT returns must be filed either i) monthly, before 20th day following close of the month or ii) quarterly, by the 25th day following end of taxable quarter;
+- VAT returns must be filed i) monthly, before 20th day following close of the month and ii) quarterly, by the 25th day following end of taxable quarter;

 - Late payment of income tax will be subject to a penalty of 15% of the total amount due in taxes;